xcart/xcart-docs/_pages/kb_en/modules/product_stickers.md

 4. Save the sticker using the **Save changes** button.

-When all required stickers are created a store admin/vendor can assign them to products.
+After creating the stickers they require, the store admin/vendor can assign the stickers to products.

-For this purpose:
+To assign a sticker to a product:

-1. Find the product you want to edit in the product list (**Catalog** -> **Products**) and open the product details
+1. In the product list (**Catalog** -> **Products**), find the product to which you want to add a sticker and open the product details for viewing/editing.

-2. Locate the **Product stickers** option in the **Info** tab of the product details page:
+2. On the **Info** tab of the product details page, locate the **Product stickers** field:
    ![product-details-1.png]({{site.baseurl}}/attachments/ref_2O2hXMhF/product-details-1.png)

 3. Choose the stickers you want to apply to the product from the drop-down:
    ![products-details-2.png]({{site.baseurl}}/attachments/ref_2O2hXMhF/products-details-2.png)

 4. **Update product**.

 That's it!
-A product sticker is assighed to the product and will be displayed in the storefront.
+The product sticker has been assighed to the product and can now be seen in the storefront.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![product-details-3.png]({{site.baseurl}}/attachments/ref_2O2hXMhF/product-details-3.png)</div>